lrspeiser/sigmagravity/README.md

 For $\Sigma = 1.5$: ratio = $4.5/(2 \times 2.5) = 0.90$
 For $\Sigma = 1$: ratio = $1.0$ (GR limit)

-**Key insight:** The lensing-to-dynamics ratio is **close to unity** (0.85-1.0) across the relevant range of Σ. The 10-15% deviation is within cluster systematic uncertainties.
+**Key insight:** The lensing-to-dynamics ratio ranges from 0.85 to 1.0 across the relevant range of Σ. This 10-15% deviation from unity is within typical cluster systematic uncertainties (~20%).

 **4. What if $\delta\Sigma/\delta g^{\mu\nu} \neq 0$?**